By Doug Winter – RareGoldCoins.com ……

 1. Don’t Spread Yourself Too Thin:

-I’ve seen this happen many times before: a newbie gets bitten hard by the coin bug and becomes a collector of everything.
-You can’t fault a bright eyed and bushy tailed collector for being overly enthusiastic, but this is certain to be a pocketbook drain, and it is likely to result in a confused mess of a collection.
+I’ve seen this happen many times before: a newbie coin collector gets bitten hard by the coin bug and becomes a collector of everything.
+You can’t fault a bright eyed and bushy tailed coin collector for being overly enthusiastic, but this is certain to be a pocketbook drain, and it is likely to result in a confused mess of a collection.
 It’s likely that your first choice (or choices) of what you collect will change over time but try to reign in your “I must have it all” sentiments and replace them with a little more control.
 If you can’t stand the down time between purchases, choose a secondary collection that is inexpensive (paper money, tokens, circulated Liberty Seated silver) to fulfill your compulsion to make a purchase.

 2. Become A Student Of Your Series:

-The collectors who impress me the most are the ones who have become specialized in a certain series and who have studied it to the point that they are as knowledgeable about it as possible.
+The coin collectors who impress me the most are the ones who have become specialized in a certain series and who have studied it to the point that they are as knowledgeable about it as possible.
 This study can take many forms.
-Some collectors are interested in the history of the coins they collect, while others are more interested in rarity and availability of coins.
-A collector might select a series to specialize in where there is little written and become the author of a book or a web-based guide.
+Some coin collectors are interested in the history of the coins they collect, while others are more interested in rarity and availability of coins.
+A coin collector might select a series to specialize in where there is little written and become the author of a book or a web-based guide.
 My take on studying a series is that for every hour you put into this, your reward is many times the effort.

 3. Establish A Good Relationship With At Least One Or Two Dealers:

-I don’t think I’ve ever seen a really great collection that wasn’t the result of a joint effort between a collector and a dealer.
+I don’t think I’ve ever seen a really great collection that wasn’t the result of a joint effort between a coin collector and a dealer.
 If you collect something like Dahlonega half eagles in crusty About Uncirculated grades, or varieties of Type One Liberty Head double eagles, you just aren’t going to have access to enough good coins unless you have a solid relationship with a dealer.
 Sure, you can find most of the coins that you need on E-Bay, or bidding sight-unseen at a Heritage sale, but my guess is that when you are done you are going to have a set of coins with more problems in it as good pieces.
 If you collect something like modern coins you don’t really need a dealer; this is as close to be a self-service area as there is in numismatics.
 But if you are a new collector who thinks he can build a complex set without some help…

 One of the oldest Doug Winter cliches: numismatic investors almost never make money but good collector often makes money in spite of themselves.
 Think about this for a second: coin investors inevitably buy the wrong coins at the wrong time from the wrong people.
 Typically, they buy high and sell low.
 Collectors, on the other hand, buy coins because they love them, hold them for a long period and often see a fairly good return on their “investment” even though they weren’t buying to make money.
 If you are someone buying coins who has no interest in them…stop immediately.
 Sell what you have and switch to bullion.
 You’ll save yourself a headache or three when its time to liquidate.